 Lacan has remarked that modesty is the most important virtue.
 Lacan thinks modesty as an affect that keeps one’s desire or symptom protected behind a veil.
 Yet when the veil is lifted through the gaze of the other, the subject undergoes shame.
 Where there is shame, the extimate part of one’s being, precisely their desire is exposed to the other.
 Shame thus awakens the subject to being riveted to oneself, to a foreign self inside oneself.

 I have a long essay up on socialism, liberalism and solidarity for the great working class think tank The Hampton Institute.
-Please give it a read here.
-The piece is entitled "Overcoming Liberalism from Within: On American Socialism and Solidarity."
+Please give it a read here.… Read more "Overcoming Liberalism from Within: On Solidarity and American Socialism"

 The following is an interview I conducted with Lacanian psychoanalyst Thomas Svolos for The New Polis where I serve as Contributing Editor.